arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 *****

 --{{1}}--
 We can see how SQL tries to adapt by changing which columns we try to sum or average.
 Let's see how all four functions work on the column `patients.sex`.
 Summing the `patients.sex` column just concatenates all of the entries, while averaging `patient.sex` returns a null value.
 These outputs might differ depending on what flavor of SQL you are using.
-While alaSQL does return a null value when it can't parse an aggregate statement, other flavors of SQL may give you error messages.
+While AlaSQL does return a null value when it can't parse an aggregate statement, other flavors of SQL may give you error messages.

 ### `GROUP BY`